sagemath/trac_to_gh/Issue 6924.md

 # Issue 6924: Restriction and Tensor Products for Supercharacters of $U_n(2)$

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6924

 Original creator: slewis